dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 ## Connecting to a Python kernel
 Run the following command in a notebook cell:

-If working with Anaconda:
+If working with Jupyter using Anaconda:
 ```
 #!connect jupyter --kernel-name pythonkernel --conda-env base --kernel-spec python3
 ```

-If working with Python and Jupyter directly:
+If working with Python and Jupyter directly without Anaconda:
 ```
 #!connect jupyter --kernel-name pythonkernel --kernel-spec python3
 ```